inet-framework/inet/showcases/wireless/ieee802154/doc/index.rst

 second, with randomized start times.
 The controller will send one 10-byte UDP packet per second as well.
-The controller's app is an :ned:`UdpBasicApp`, and all lamp nodes are specified in its ``destination`` parameter.
-If multiple destinations are specified in :ned:`UdpBasicApp`, a random destination is chosen for each packet.
-Thus each packet will be addressed to a different lamp.

-All sensors will send one 10-byte UDP packet to the controller each second, with randomized start times.
-The controller will send one 10-byte UDP packet per second as well.
 The controller's app is an :ned:`UdpBasicApp`, and all lamp nodes are specified in its ``destination`` parameter (a random destination is chosen for each packet.)

 The radio's parameters are not set; the default values will be used.
 We